-This page is used to configure the Aggregation hash mode and the aggregation group.
-The aggregation hash mode settings are global.
+This Page is used to configure the Aggregation hash mode and the aggregation group.
+The aggregation hash mode settings are global, whereas the aggregation group relate to the currently selected stack unit, as reflected by the Page header.

 Hash Code Contributors